camille-wilkens/azure_machine_learning/README.md

 ## Summary
-**"This project is based on a bank's marketing campaign and the goal of this project is to predict if a "potential" client will become a new customer.
+This project is based on a bank's marketing campaign and the goal of this project is to predict if a "potential" client will become a new customer.
 The dataset used in this project contains data about a bank's marketing campaign including demographic information.

-**The best performing model was a ..."**
+Azure AutoML produced the best performing model which was VotingEnsemble with an accurary .91756

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**